jiangyuanqi/IS601851MiniProject1/Vi Tutorial.md

 ## Accessing Vi

  To access VI, you type `vi` followed by the name of the file you want to create.
-If the file your want to create doesn't exist, it will be created.
+If the file you want to create doesn't exist, it will be created.

 ## Using Vi